 - 1. In the first instance counselling and/or individual help that are within the resources of CTC will be made available to the student/s. - 2.
-Where there is a legitimate concern of ongoing behaviour that is detrimental to the personal or emotional safety of the students and Te Kupenga's community, the Dean or his designate may ask a student to withdraw from one or all papers at Te Kupenga while an investigation is underway. - 3.
-Information about a complaint will only be given to people directly involved in the complaint.
+Where there is a legitimate concern of ongoing behaviour that is detrimental to the personal or emotional safety of the students and Te Kupenga's community, the Director may ask a student to withdraw from one or all papers at Te Kupenga while an investigation is underway. - Information about a complaint will only be given to people directly involved in the complaint.
 Everyone will be advised about the need for confidentiality.
 Information regarding the complaint will only be kept on the file of the student in receipt of the complaint if they are disciplined. - 4.
 Any party to the complaint has the right to access and correct their personal information, in accordance with the Privacy Act. - 5.
 Information relating to complaints will be kept for the purposes of monitoring the quality of service being provided, but where there has been no disciplinary action, this will be deleted after review, or anonymised if required for ongoing institutional learning. - 6.
-Where Te Kupenga conducts interviews with a student as part of an alleged breach of this policy, the student is entitled to bring a friend, a legal representative or other person to any such meeting. - 7.
-Once the procees is done, short feedback about the process will be helpful from all those involved.
+Where Te Kupenga conducts interviews with a student as part of an alleged breach of this policy, the student is entitled to bring a friend, a legal representative or other person to any such meeting.